Gurujith04/college-admission-website/README.md

 # college-admission-website
-college admission website which makes admission easy
+"Streamline your journey to success with our intuitive college admission portal, connecting ambition to opportunity effortlessly."